magadumlaxmi/Identity-Reconciliation-API/README.md

-# 🧠 Moonrider Backend - Identity Reconciliation API
+# 🧠Backend - Identity Reconciliation API

 A high-performance Identity Reconciliation API for managing and unifying user contact records by intelligently resolving identities using email and phone number.